vivekuppal/transcribe/README.md

 Note that installation files are generated every few weeks.
 So these file will almost always trail the latest codebase available in the repo.

-Note that installation files are generated every few weeks.
-So these file will almost always trail the latest codebase available in the repo.
 Latest Binary
 - Generated: 2023-11-17
 - Git version: 705fc86